frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-11.md

 ## Dick of the Day

-Pretty good showing from the boys today.
+Actually had a lot of fun in this one despite the result, good showing from the boys today.